Login

 Dr. Hoyle is a graduate of the University of Connecticut with a BS in Allied Health (Physical Therapy Major) in 1987 and an MA in Exercise Sciences in 1999.
 He completed a tDPT at Regis University in 2013.
 Dr. Hoyle through his career in a large inner city hospital, as adjunct faculty for physical therapy education, as member of a medical grouping serving an HMO, in private, and corporate practice has focused on employee health with regards to musculoskeletal conditions.
 He has served the OHSIG on the committees for development of the guideline on physical therapy interventions affecting work outcomes, the current functional capacity evaluation guidelines and as an invited speaker at CSM steering committee for credentialing of advanced practice in occupational health.
 Dr. Hoyle was in the first cohort being recognized as an Occupational Health Practitioner through the OHSIG.
 Dr. Hoyle’s position for the last decade has been as the National Director of WorkStrategies for Select Medical.

-FASIG Nominating Committee Member:
+Meet our FASIG Nominating Committee Member below:

 salvatori